What's the problem?

 Reduction of atmospheric CO2 concentrations by Carbon Dioxide Removal (CDR) is a hot topic, either nature based or engineered.
 Removal capacities are however far behind targets.
 Current trajectories are not anywhere close to what we need to achieve to keep the globe safe.

-In the engineered carbon removal space, the biggest hurdle for both atmospheric and marine based CDR (mCDR) efforts is the required input energy to drive the processes. mCDR takes advantage of the large Ocean surface area that drives the CO2 mass transfer from the atmosphere into the Ocean.
-This transfer accelerates the more CO2 is removed from the Ocean.
+In the engineered carbon removal space, the biggest hurdle for both atmospheric and marine based CDR (mCDR) efforts is the required input energy to drive the processes. mCDR takes advantage of the large ocean surface area that drives the CO2 mass transfer from the atmosphere into the ocean.
+This transfer is accelerated when CO2 is removed from the ocean.
 This is one of the mechanisms how mCDR indirectly brings down atmospheric CO2 concentrations, which is our ultimate goal.

 ocane: Our Nature Based Solution